RTimal/LXReorderableCollectionViewFlowLayout/README.md

-LXReorderableCollectionViewFlowLayout
+RTReorderableCollectionViewFlowLayout
 =====================================
+Forked from lxcid/LXReorderableCollectionViewFlowLayout

 Extends `UICollectionViewFlowLayout` to support reordering of cells.
 Similar to long press and pan on books in iBook.

 Features
 ========

-The goal of LXReorderableCollectionViewFlowLayout is to provides capability for reordering of cell, similar to iBook.
+The goal of RTReorderableCollectionViewFlowLayout is to allow reordering of collection view cells

- - Long press on cell to invoke reordering capability.
+ - Long press on cell begins reordering.
  - When reordering capability is invoked, fade the selected cell from highlighted to normal state.
  - Drag around the selected cell to move it to the desired location, the other cells adjust accordingly.
 Callback in the form of delegate methods are invoked.
  - Drag selected cell to the edges, depending on scroll direction, scroll in the desired direction.